jrochkind/bento_search/README.md

 [![Build Status](https://secure.travis-ci.org/jrochkind/bento_search.png)](http://travis-ci.org/jrochkind/bento_search)

-(Fairly robust and stable at this point, but still pre-1.0 release, may be some breaking api changes before 1.0, but probably not too many, it's looking pretty good).

 bento_search provides an abstraction/normalization layer for querying and displaying results from external search engines, in Ruby on Rails.
 Requires Rails3 and tested only under ruby 1.9.3.